web3/web3.js/docs/docs/guides/web3_migration_guide/web3_utils_migration_guide.md

 ## Other functions

 `compareBlockNumbers` now accepts either both block tags or both block numbers for comparison as parameters.
-The only exception is comparison of block tag `earliest` with 0.
+The only exception is comparison of block tag `earliest` with numbers.

 ```ts
 compareBlockNumbers('earliest', 'safe'); // its valid comparison, and it will return `-1`